-Join Mike Meyers for an in-depth discussion in this video Inside the PC, part of CompTIA A+ Exam Prep (220-901) Part 1: Core Processing.
+Join Mike Meyers for an in-depth discussion in this video Inside the PC, part of CompTIA A+ (220-901) Cert Prep: 1 Core Processing.

 - For those of you who have never opened…a system unit before,…it can almost sometimes feel kinda like heart surgery…because there's a lot of parts in there.…And a way it is little bit like heart surgery…because you really are going into the inner workings…of the computer itself.…Now normally this a place we would wanna be very careful.…In particular, I should be wearing an anti-ESD wrist strap…and be using anti-ESD procedures,…but for right now on a demo system,…and because I'm very, very careful…we're gonna skip that one little part.…So how do you open a case?…Well the challenge here is that there is no standard way…to open a case.…

 Every case is different in one way or another.…So it's always funny when they see…Mike Myers great computer PC technician,…and I walk up to yet another case…and I have no idea how to open it.…The people are like,…"you really know how to work on computers?"…I'm like, "yeah, I swear I do.
 I just don't know where…to open the case."…But on this one, since we checked ahead of time,…there's just two thumb screws in the back.…